vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 That is a good match for format developers’ mental model.
 It avoids requiring every command to be represented as a separate class or visitor.

+`SemanticCommandDefinitions` supplies only the repeated definition and presentation plumbing.
+Formats still own the profile, opcode selection, decode lambdas, and playback lambdas in one place; the helper is deliberately not a second command schema.

 ### 18.5 Where complexity still appears

 The architecture removes a lot of accidental complexity from format code, but it does not remove real format complexity.
 The hard parts still appear in the right places: